zxhycxq/reactjs-zh/Docs/optimizing-performance.md

 };
 ```

-You can also rewrite code that mutates objects to avoid mutation, in a similar way.
-For example, let's say we have an object named `colormap` and we want to write a function that changes `colormap.right` to be `'blue'`.
+You can also rewrite code that mutates objects to avoid mutation, in a similar way. 例如：, let's say we have an object named `colormap` and we want to write a function that changes `colormap.right` to be `'blue'`.
 We could write:

 ```js
 function updateColorMap(colormap) {